Hiwonder-docs/ROSOrin/source/docs/7_ROS+Machine_Learning_Course.md

                     if not self.turn_right:
                         self.count_right += 1
                         self.count_right_miss = 0
-                        if self.count_right >= 1:  # 检测到多次就将右转标志至真(If it is detected multiple times, take the right turning sign to true) self.have_turn_right = True
+                        if self.count_right >= 1:  # If it is detected multiple times, take the right turning sign to true self.have_turn_right = True
                             self.detect_turn_right = True
                             self.count_right = 0